Travel - Bath, England

 Rail travel to Bath is much cheaper if you book on the net.
 Very expensive trains mean it's well worth shopping around, and travelling after 9am and 7pm.
 Check raileasy.com for much cheaper fares.Another site is called the trainline.
 From London Paddington station it's about an hour and a half, and there is a frequent service.
 Generally, it's about one train per hour.

 Below are some pictures of Frome, about 15 miles from Bath.
-It's a town with a lot of historic buildings, cafes and a good vegetarian restaurant with an outside courtyard that's ideal for lunch -The Garden Cafe.
+It's a town with a lot of historic buildings and cafes.

 Nearest airport is Bristol, with a rail link to Bath from the city centre.
 Ryanair fly there, so if you are visiting Ireland that's maybe something you could add to your trip.